jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/make_tdd_environment_automatically.rst

   permission denied: ./makePythonTdd.sh

-I want to make sure the computer can run the program_.
-I have to make it executable
+I have to make the file executable for the computer to be be able to run the program_.

 --------------------------------------------------------------------------------------------
 how to view the permissions of a file